MaestroError/html-strings-affixer/README.md

 ### MacOS
-Download an [archive](https://github.com/MaestroError/html-strings-affixer/releases/latest/download/hsamac.zip), Unzip it, get "hsamac" or "hsamacm1" file in needed directory, give to it executable permissions and run with `./hsamac`/`./hsamacm1`
+Download an [archive](https://github.com/MaestroError/html-strings-affixer/releases/latest/download/hsamac.zip), Unzip it, get "hsamac" or "hsamacm1" file in needed directory, give to it executable permissions and run with `./hsamac` or `./hsamacm1`

 ### From source